khuzema-h/Pharmacy_Robot/README.md

 source ~/dev_ws/install/local_setup.sh
 ```
 ## Disclaimer
-### Due to an unresolved bug we encountered in the path for the control.yaml file, you will manually have to naviagte to line 837 in the pharmacy_gripper.xacro file in the URDF folder and update the path of the control.yaml file for your PC.
+#### Due to an unresolved bug we encountered in the path for the control.yaml file where the (find package) function was unable to parse the yaml file, you will manually have to navigate to line 837 in the pharmacy_gripper.xacro file in the URDF folder and update the path of the control.yaml file for your PC.
 We apologize for the inconvenience

 ### Launch Robot in World